vortex-logger/vortex-logger/docs/transports.md

 ## Legacy Transports

-A legacy Bingo "transport" is a supplementary tool that consumes Bingo logs.
+A legacy pino "transport" is a supplementary tool that consumes pino logs.

 Consider the following example for creating a transport: